 - One of the sexiest looking GUIs I’ve ever seen.

 - Additional features that are not found on the original hardware include a mix knob and more sidechain filter options making this classic even more versatile.

 Link to the developers Patreon,

 - Although designed for a “pumping effect,” this compressor is very capable of achieving sonically pleasing results on a variety of sources.

-- Lack of metering may seem like a negative but it makes it a good plugin to use to train your ear.
+- Lack of metering may seem like a negative but it makes it a good plugin for training your ear.

 - Extremely straight forward and easy to use with an intuitive GUI.

 - The soft clipping feature keeps me coming back; great for adding knock to drums.
 If you don’t know what clipping is, you can read all about it here.

 - RMS or Peak detection modes offer two different styles of compression.
 In peak mode, the compressor will react when any peak crosses the threshold.
 In RMS or Root Mean Squared mode, the detector calculates and responds only when the average level of the signal crosses the threshold.
 RMS is excellent for overall leveling.